 Agriprotein, and specifically its pioneering and flagship product ‘MagMeal’ was selected from other exceptional short-listed businesses.
 MagMeal is an animal feed ingredient (aquafeed) which is formulated and made using fly larvae which is reared on global food waste.
 It’s a way of creating a sustainable form of protein which is needed for feeing agricultural animals.

 Previously the protein needed for agricultural feed has come from both grains and marine captured fishmeal.
 It is predominantly this latter type which MagMeal seeks to replace.
 The reasoning behind this revolutionary process is to reduce and remove the impact of sea-caught protein on the marine environment.
 The increased demand for global food, together with the increased environmental limits, have caused prices of fishmeal to massively increase in recent times.
-In essence, the Agriprotein products are instead derived from a bioconversion process which takes waste already in existence and recycles it in to three products: the MagMeal agricultural feed as well as MagOil and MagSoil.
+In essence, the Agriprotein products are instead derived from a bioconversion process which takes waste already in existence and recycles it into three products: the MagMeal agricultural feed as well as MagOil and MagSoil.

 Jason Drew, AgriProtein’s co-founder and CEO, on accepting the award stated: “Insect protein is an idea whose time has come and we are now producing it at an industrial scale.
-This aware is a vote of confidence in the waste-to-nutrient industry.”
+This award is a vote of confidence in the waste-to-nutrient industry.”

 It’s an incredibly powerful, and a radically different approach, which put it in the top position for the award.
 As long as humans eat meat, agricultural feed is needed.
-Simultaneously, through our global eating processes we create food waste.
-If this can be put to good use to go back in to the cycle, without harming the marine environment, then this has to be positive.
+Simultaneously, through our global eating processes, we create food waste.
+If this can be put to good use to go back into the cycle, without harming the marine environment, then this has to be positive.